swaptacular/swpt_ca_scripts/README.md

 ## Registering a peer

 To finalize the process of registering a new peer, you need to receive a signed peer certificate from the peer.
-In addition, if you have not signed a peer certificate for this peer already, in order to do this, you will need to receive an *info-bundle* file as well.
+In addition, if you have not yourself signed a peer certificate for this peer already, in order to do this, you will need to receive an *info-bundle* file as well.

 **After you have signed a peer certificate for the peer**, run the `register-peer` command, specifying the path to the received peer